 Still lacking flower container confidence?
 Now that we have discussed the different kinds of flowers that are easy to grow in containers, plus the “Thriller, Filler, Spiller” formula, perhaps you would like me to tell you exactly the plants and colors to choose.
 This is one of the best plant combination ideas for container gardens in full sun.
-Here is the tried and true plan I use nearly every spring for a 12-inch diameter pot:
+Here is the tried and true plan for flower pot arrangements I use nearly every spring for a 12-inch diameter pot:

 1 pink or salmon-colored geranium (Thriller)

 3 blue lobelia plants (Spiller)

 Line the bottom of the container with a mesh weed barrier cloth, burlap, or other cloth that will let the water drain through the drainage hole but that will not allow potting soil to escape.
 Fill the container about half full of potting soil, then place the geranium in the center. evenly distribute the three marigolds around the edge, alternating with the three lobelia around the edge of the pot.
 Fill in the spaces between the plants with potting soil.
 Press the soil down and add some water.
 Add more soil, pressing it in until it comes to about an inch below the container lip.
 Place the container in a sunny location and enjoy blooms all summer long with your amazing flower pot arrangements.